Abraham in the Bible

 Now, may the girl to whom I say, Let down your vessel and give me a drink, and who says in answer, Here is a drink for you and let me give water to your camels: may she be the one marked out by you for your servant Isaac: so may I be certain that you have been good to my master Abraham.

-Then Abraham's servant ran to meet her and asked her, "Please, let me have a sip of water from your jug."
+Abraham's servant ran to meet her and said, "Please give me a sip of water from your jug."

 So Abraham's servant went to the house and unloaded the camels.
 Straw and feed were given to the camels, and water was provided so that he and the men who were with him could wash their feet.